Geekfish/seedlang-utils/README.md

 This is a helper bookmarklet to let you easily lookup a word on the WordReference dictionary.
 This could be used by translators who need extra references from various dictionaries.

+✅ This will also work on other websites, not just Seedlang.

 ### Usage

 1. Highlight the word you want to lookup